openvinotoolkit/open_model_zoo/tools/downloader/README.md

 * `name`: the identifier of the model, as accepted by the `--name` option.

-* `composite_model_name`: the identifier of the composite model name, if the model is a composition of several models (e.g. encoder-decoder), otherwise - `null`
+* `composite_model_name`: the identifier of the composite model name, if the model is a part of composition of several models (e.g. encoder-decoder), otherwise - `null`

 * `description`: text describing the model.
 Paragraphs are separated by line feed characters.